-- (a) For export by sea, prior to loading the animals: - (i) a load plan for the vessel on which the livestock are to be transported must be prepared in accordance with the stocking densities and pen-group weight-range tolerance specifications in Appendix H, and - (ii) for exports on voyages that will cross the equator, an agreed heat stress risk assessment must be completed and indicate the risk is manageable as per the testing criteria in these standards. - (b) For export of deer and camelids by sea, livestock are to be loaded and penned in line with a consignment specific export plan agreed by the relevant Australian Government agency - (c) For export by air, animals must be loaded and penned in accordance with IATA live animal regulations, and stocking densities and penning arrangements as given in Appendix I.
+(a) For export by sea, prior to loading the animals:

+- (i) a load plan for the vessel on which the livestock are to be transported must be prepared in accordance with the stocking densities and pen-group weight-range tolerance specifications in Appendix I, and - (ii) for exports on voyages that will cross the equator: - A. an agreed heat stress risk assessment (HSRA) must be completed and indicate the risk is manageable, and - B. the load plan for the consignment must give at least as much space as specified in both these standards and the HSRA minimum stocking density output. - (b) In relation to (a)(ii)(A), the risk is taken to be manageable if: - (i) The HSRA output is less than a 2 per cent risk of 5 per cent mortality - (ii) The HSRA cross wind output for any open decks is less than seven (7) knots (3.6m per second) - (iii) The HSRA output for stocking density meets at least the relevant stocking density specified in these standards. - (c) When a HSRA is required, the HSRA must be provided to the relevant Australian Government agency in both PDF and the associated HotStuff voyage data file (either .xls or .docx). - (d) For export of deer and camelids by sea, livestock are to be loaded and penned in line with a consignment specific export plan agreed by the relevant Australian Government agency - (e) For export by air, animals must be loaded and penned in accordance with IATA live animal regulations, and stocking densities and penning arrangements as given in Appendix J.

-3A.5 Contingency plans to ensure the safe carriage and maintenance of the animal's health and welfare during export are prepared.
+4A.5 Contingency plans to ensure the safe carriage and maintenance of the animal's health and welfare during export are prepared.

-- (a) Contingency plans for the following emergencies must be prepared for each consignment: - (i) emergencies and interruption during loading, including procedures for contacting the exporter in the event of an animal health or welfare emergency - (ii) mechanical breakdown of the vessel or aircraft - (iii) rejection of the consignment by the importing country, and - (iv) For export by air: - A. unavailability of the aircraft to be used for the air transportation, and - B. livestock are unable to be loaded onto the aircraft. - (v) For export by sea: - A. a feed or water shortage during the voyage - B. an outbreak of disease during the voyage - C. extreme weather conditions during the voyage, and - D. to provide satisfactory tending, feeding and watering of the livestock in the event of a malfunction of the automatic feeding or watering systems, but without compromising the safe navigation of the vessel. - (b) The contingency plan under 3A.5(a)(v)A. for a shortage of feed, must include: - (i) Adequate means to match the fodder already on-board the vessel to prevent on-board mortalities, and - (ii) Advising the importer of any fodder shortages that occurred during the voyage and assisting the importer with details of the fodder composition and transitioning onto local fodder. - (c) The contingency plan under 3A.5(a)(v)A. for a shortage of feed, must consider: - (i) the time required to manufacture fodder that matches the composition of that on-board if the voyage length is extended and additional fodder must be sourced - (ii) the time and amount of existing fodder required to successfully transition to fodder of a different composition - (iii) importing country requirements for the origin of the fodder, and - (iv) availability and access to suitable fodder along the voyage route.
+- (a) Contingency plans for the following emergencies must be prepared for each consignment: - (i) emergencies and interruption during loading, including procedures for contacting the exporter in the event of an animal health or welfare emergency - (ii) mechanical breakdown of the vessel or aircraft - (iii) rejection of the consignment by the importing country, and - (iv) For export by air: - A. unavailability of the aircraft to be used for the air transportation, and - B. livestock are unable to be loaded onto the aircraft. - (v) For export by sea: - A. a fodder or water shortage during the voyage - B. an outbreak of disease during the voyage - C. extreme weather conditions during the voyage, and - D. to provide satisfactory tending, feeding and watering of the livestock in the event of a malfunction of the automatic feeding or watering systems, but without compromising the safe navigation of the vessel. - (b) The contingency plan under 4A.5(a)(v)(A) for a shortage of fodder must include: - (i) Adequate means to match the fodder already on-board the vessel to prevent on-board mortalities, and - (ii) Advising the importer of any fodder shortages that occurred during the voyage and assisting the importer with details of the fodder composition and transitioning onto local fodder.

+- (c) The contingency plan under 4A.5(a)(v)A for a shortage of fodder must consider: - (i) the time required to manufacture fodder that matches the composition of that on-board if the voyage length is extended and additional fodder must be sourced - (ii) the time and amount of existing fodder required to successfully transition to fodder of a different composition - (iii) importing country requirements for the origin of the fodder, and - (iv) availability and access to suitable fodder along the voyage route.

-3B Animals are responsibly managed during the export voyage
+4B Animals are responsibly managed during the export voyage

-3B.1 Animals have appropriate space
+4B.1 Animals have appropriate space